 no matter how many training courses they attend or give, the fatal weakness for

 any superhero, is that a paper qualification doesn’t mean shit.
 The shop floor is the only training

 that counts.
 The hours and hours and hours that you accrue as a care worker or

-a parent carer is all that matters.For a parent carer this expertise multiplies exponentially.
+For a parent carer this expertise multiplies exponentially.

 Some parent carers are awful.
 But most in